BICYCLE REPAIR

 cage should be parallel to the chainrings.
 Next, look at the derailleur

-and rings from the side.
+and large chainring from the side.
 Pull the cage outward with your hand.
-It should

 ![]() |